Cerebellum-Network/docs.cere.network/edp/overview.md

 Some examples of incentivized bounties might include the posting of 🧵's and youtube video bounties or various technical bounties that help us secure Cere Network, improve or add features, and solve real-world problems.

 The best will have additional opportunities to move up the leaderboard, unlocking new potential along the way.
-Perks include accessing project grants and sponsorships, CERE token rewards, event participation packages, and the ultimate reward 👉 an invitation to join the ranks as a Cere Network community OG.
+Perks include accessing project grants and sponsorships, CERE token rewards, event participation packages, and the ultimate reward 👉 an invitation to join the ranks as a Cere Network community OG 😎.

 More details in the [Bounties](bounties.md) section.